-- Prepare to restore the client using the SRT you created on the bootable media.
-See "Preparing a client for restore" on page 92.
+1 Prepare to restore the client using the SRT you created on the bootable media.

-- Boot the client from the boot media you created.
+- 2 Boot the client from the boot media you created.
 For instructions on how to boot from a CD or from a DVD, see the IBM hardware documentation.

-- Enter the required information at the following BMR process prompts:
+- 3 Enter the required information at the following BMR process prompts:

 - Client name (for a discovery boot, enter the client's name as it appears in the Tasks view from the prepare-to-discover operation)

 - Client IP address

 - Network mask

 - Default gateway

 - NetBackup master server name

 - NetBackup master server IP address

 - NetBackup master server gateway IP address

 Due to the automatic recovery parameter set during prepare to restore, the restore operation attempts to retrieve the host-ID based certificate and validate the Certificate Authority (CA) certificate.
 This recovery is time bound.
-For more information about the automatic recovery during prepare to restore, See "Preparing a client for restore" on page 92.
+For more information about the automatic recovery during prepare to restore, See "Preparing a client for restore" on page 87.